aaronfreed/aaronfreed.github.io/README.md

 * ***Dungeons Presents Hellpak Vol. 2: An Exercise in Questionable Taste*** (2023-present, forthcoming): maps, scripting, music, soundtrack mastering, writing
    * [Discord server](https://discord.gg/DTMvjFqtTA)
+   * [Preview of music and levels](https://youtu.be/lebTkbIkt5I) (the first song and the first five levels of this video are my work)
    * We welcome most contributions from anyone, but please don&rsquo;t send us more music; we already have more than five hours, which is more than enough for both both *Vol. 2* and *Vol. 3*&rsquo;s soundtracks.
 * ***Tempus Irae Redux*** (2020-present, forthcoming): maps, music, sound, scripting, writing, soundtrack mastering
    * [Get the original *Tempus Irae* here](http://nardo.bungie.org/alephone.php)